One frequently asked question is: "What type of device should I get for my student?"

 You certainly don't need to purchase the latest and greatest to succeed.

 If your student already has a device, chances are that one will work just fine.
-One thing to consider is the age of the device.
-As devices age, we've found that manufacturers will sometimes begin to place limits on aging hardware.
+One thing to consider is the device's age.
+As devices age, we've found that manufacturers sometimes begin to place limits on aging hardware.
 A device that has not, or cannot be updated to the latest version of its OS, may run into issues when using campus resources.

-To ensure your student's device lasts the next 4 years, we recommend that you have a device that was purchased within the last 3 years and is updated to the most recent OS.
+To ensure your student's device lasts the next 4 years, we recommend a device purchased within the last 3 years and updated to the most recent OS.

 *Valor can make no guarantees on the recommendations above.
 We strongly encourage you to visit a store in person and talk to a specialist about the route you wish to pursue.